30% off sitewide! Sale ends soon. -dsktp

 Now that you've read about the impressive immune-boosting effects of turkey tail mushrooms, you may be eager to add them to your routine.
 While the mushrooms are prevalent throughout North America, it's not ideal to go mushroom hunting simply to reap turkey tail benefits.

 Besides that, turkey tail mushrooms have a chewy, unpleasant taste.
 Luckily, there are easy, tolerable ways of reaping their benefits than eating them as-is.

 You may be able to find powdered whole turkey tail mushrooms.
-These powders can be added to coffee, smoothies or tea.
+The turkey tail powder can be added to coffee, smoothies, or tea.
 Be warned, they are likely to have a strong mushroom taste.
 Research products carefully to ensure they come from a reputable company.

 Are you looking for a way to experience the benefits of turkey tails every day?
-Plant People’s Advanced Immune Power capsules combine the potency of turkey tail mushroom with reishi mushroom, chaga mushroom and astragalus extract to create a unique immune-enhancing supplement.
-These capsules also offer Vitamin C benefits for added immunity-boosting properties.
+Plant People's Advanced Immune Power capsules combine the potency of turkey tail mushroom with reishi mushroom, Chaga mushroom extract, and astragalus extract to create a unique immune-enhancing dietary supplement.
+These turkey tail capsules also offer Vitamin C and many astragalus health benefits for added immunity-boosting properties.

 It's easy to add this vegan capsule to your daily routine.

-Like all of Plant People’s products, Immune Power is 100% organic and sustainably grown so that you can experience the power of plants in its purest form.
+Like all of Plant People's products, Immune Power is 100% organic and sustainably grown so that you can experience the power of plants in their purest form.